rancher/elemental-toolkit/docs/derivatives_featureset.md

 This stage is executed `5m` after boot and periodically each `60m`.

-## cOS runtime features
+## Runtime features

-cOS ships default cloud-init configurations files that are available under `/system/features` for example purposes, and to quickly enable testing features.
+There are present default cloud-init configurations files  available under `/system/features` for example purposes, and to quickly enable testing features.

-Features can be enabled/disabled with `cos-feature`.
+Features are simply cloud-config yaml files in the above folder and can be enabled/disabled with `cos-feature`.
 For example, after install, to enable `k3s` it's sufficient to type `cos-feature enable k3s` and reboot.
+Similarly, by adding a yaml file in the above folder will make it available for listing/enable/disable.

 See `cos-feature list` for the available features.